-1.2 Organisations which 'process' information on living people for any other reason are obliged to notify.
+Organisations which process information on living people for any other reason must notify

 - When you notify, you give your trading name (or legal name and any other names by which the company might be known), address and an outline of the information that you hold and what you use it for.

-1.3 If you are not certain whether you should notify, seek advice.
+If you are not certain whether you should notify, seek advice

-- You can find out if you need to register by completing an online questionnaire at www.ico.org.uk/for_organisations/data_protection/registration/self-assessment.
+- You can find out if you need to register by completing a self-assessment questionnaire or contacting the ICO helpline (0303 123 1113).

-- They send out official-looking letters, or call on businesses, implying they should be registered and demanding payment forthwith to complete the process.
+- These send out official-looking letters, or call on businesses, implying they should be registered and demanding payment to complete the process.

 - They charge far more than the official fee for notification (£35 a year).

-- If you get a letter like this, check whether it is genuine by ringing the ICO helpline on 0303 123 1113.
-Or go to www.ico.org.uk to check the latest list of bogus agencies.
+- If you get a letter like this, you can check whether it is genuine by ringing the ICO helpline.

 Whether or not you must notify, you are legally obliged to observe data protection principles.

-2.1 You must process only as much information as you need.
+You must process only as much information as you need

 - You must identify the minimum amount of information you need.